Vintage Medicine Cabinet: A Makeover

 The after picture of our vintage medicine cabinet.

-At the time, we were living in base housing at Fort Polk and I felt like we needed some more color.
+At the time, we were living in base housing at Fort Johnson and I felt like we needed more color in our home.
 I thought red was the right way to go….just like every other Southern housewife looking for something bold, lol.

-Fast forward to 2020, we’re living in a rental near Fort Bragg and it’s painted random colors.
+Fast forward to 2020, we’re living in a rental near Fort Liberty and it’s painted random colors.

 The before picture of our vintage medicine cabinet.